fork-commit-merge/fork-commit-merge-web/README.md

 ## Contributing

-Contributions to Dev Gallery are always welcome, whether it be improvements to the documentation, new features, bug fixes, or even feedback on the project.
+Contributions to devgallery.io are always welcome, whether it be improvements to the documentation, new features, bug fixes, or even feedback on the project.

 **1.** Fork the project.